Go Back

 1. Make Vinegar Reduction: Combine chopped shallot, half of the sorrel, white pepper, and vinegar in a small sauté pan.
 Simmer over low heat until reduced by 80%.
 Strain and set aside.

 2. Set Up Double Boiler: Fill a saucepan with 2 inches of water.
 Bring to a gentle simmer.
+You're looking for a bare simmer: small bubbles breaking the surface, not a rolling boil.

 3. Start the Sauce: In a metal bowl, whisk together egg yolks, water, and lemon juice.